GregoryBWilson/MechaCar_Statistical_Analysis/README.md

 ## 1 Introduction

-An program was written in R to conduct a statistical analysis of data provided by MechaCar to determine performance of various protypye models they are designing.
+A program was written in R to conduct a statistical analysis of data provided by MechaCar to determine performance of various protypye car models they were designing.

 The results are discussed in sections: